halcyonlane/collies/source/_posts/2014-02-19-amish-lassie.markdown

 chickens, likes to help herd our family cow and calf, and plays nice with the family cats.
 She and Captain Jack are great friends, too.

-This January, 2014, Lassie came into heat so we are hoping to have a litter of puppies coming in March.